rabiulcste/resat-personal-site/_pages/covers.md

 Gender and Society, Human Rights Law, Cyber Laws, and Social Movements, Criminal Law.

+## Education
+Major in LLB (Hons), School of Law  2017 -- 2021 <br/>
+Minor in Anthropology, Dept. of Economics and Social Science <br/>
+BRAC University

 ## Research
 - Ethnography on ‘Life’ before and after enforcement of Cyber Security Laws and Policies   (2021)
 - Why might non-elite women be disinterested in participating in the movement?
 (2021)